belexos/islyngten/README.md

 Islyngten
 =========

-`Islyngten` is a tiny JavaScript library supplying I18N translation support for Node.js and the Browser.
+`Islyngten` is a tiny JavaScript library supplying I18N translation support for Node.js and the browser.
 It provides simple, yet powerful solutions for multiple plural forms and interpolation.
 `Islyngten` has no dependencies.